masolimano/maneage/README-hacking.md

      `reproduce/analysis/make/download.mk`.
 Have a look there to see how these values are to be used.
 This information about the input datasets is also used in the initial `configure` script (to inform the users), so also modify that file.
-You can find all occurrences of the template dataset with the command below and replace it with your input's dataset.
+You can find all occurrences of the demo dataset with the command below and replace it with your input's dataset.